ankitects/anki-manual/src/searching.md

 cards that have been [automatically](leeches.md) or manually suspended.

 `is:buried`\
-cards that have been buried, either [automatically](studying.md#siblings-and-burying) or manually.
+cards that have been either [automatically](studying.md#siblings-and-burying) or manually buried.

+`is:buried-sibling`\
+cards that have been buried automatically.

+`is:buried-manually`\
+cards that have been manually buried.

 Cards that have [lapsed](deck-options.md#lapses) fall into several of the previous categories, so it may be useful to combine different search terms to get more precise results: